studoverse/katerbase/README.md

 [db.collection.drop()](https://www.mongodb.com/docs/manual/reference/method/db.collection.drop/) MongoDB operation

 Removes a collection from the database.
-As long as Katerbase is not initialized with `autoManageCollectionsAndIndexes = false`, the collection will be automatically created next time the `MongoDatabase` is initialized with Katerbase.
+As long as Katerbase is not initialized with `autoManageCollectionsAndIndexes = false`, the collection will be automatically created next time the `MongoDatabase` is connected with Katerbase.

 ### clear